zachleigh/petrol/README.md

 composer require zachleigh/petrol
 ```

-Navigate to vendor/zachleigh/Petrol and make a .env file.
+Navigate to vendor/zachleigh/Petrol in the console and make a .env file.
 ```cmd
 ./petrol make env
 ```